Tools You'll Need

 Add 1 cup water and mix well, adjusting the consistency of the gravy as desired.

-Add the sautéed paneer cubes to the gravy.
+Add the paneer cubes to the gravy.
 Combine well.
-Cover and simmer for 5 minutes until the paneer absorbs the flavors and the gravy is cooked well.
+Cover and for until the paneer absorbs the flavors and the gravy is cooked well.

 Finally, add 1 tsp crushed kasuri methi and 2 tbsp finely chopped coriander.
 Mix well.
 Dhaba Style Paneer Sabji is ready to be served hot with roti or rice.